SEAGULL -- AFTER MINOLTA -- NUMBERED ABOVE "300"

 Luigi Colani, is a German industrial designer of Kurdish descent.

-His long career began in the 1950s when he designed cars for companies such as Fiat, Alfa Romeo, Lancia, Volkswagen, and BMW.
-Here, he was somehow talked into designing a camera for Seagull.
+His long career began in the 1950s when he designed automobile bodies for companies such as Fiat, Alfa Romeo, Lancia, Volkswagen, and BMW.
+Here, he was somehow talked into designing a camera body for Seagull.
 Strange but true!
 But it's really not that odd.
-After all, it's the same path that Porsche travelled before him.
+After all, it's the same path that Porsche traveled before him.

-Ferdinand Porsche -- or more likely, his Company -- started out designing cars, such as the VW Beetle, for Hitler, and later tanks, and still later, cameras.
+Ferdinand Porsche -- or more likely, his Company -- started out designing car bodies, such as the VW Beetle, for Hitler, and later tanks, and still later, cameras.
 Makes complete sense to me!?!?!
 And many users of the camera claim that the Contax RTS really is built like a tank!

 But to be complete, all Colani -- or more likely, his Company -- did was design a cover or shell for the Seagull DF5000 -- he did not design the camera inside.
 It is a very futuristic, eye-catching cover, for sure.
 There are very few cameras that are quite as artistic.
 Perhaps the later Zenit 312 and 412 were inspired by Colani's design, but the cameras are no match for the Seagull DF5000 in terms of features.